yjeanrenaud/yj_nearbyglasses/README.md

 - dig deeper into the [BT SIG's registered numbers dir](https://bitbucket.org/bluetooth-SIG/public/src/main/assigned_numbers/).

-- fyi, it's not working yet on the repo nor is the code complete.
-I have a prototype app here running.
+- It's not working yet on the repo nor is the code complete.
+I have a prototype app here running and did not upload all code yet due to lack of time.
 As soon as I get some spare time and figure some last things out, I will push this app to google play, too.
 I still have some developer certificate around I could use for that.
-I will also pusblsh releases as APK here on github.
+I will also pusblsh releases as APK here on GitHub and elsewhere.